 Bob was in Boys’ League and the Bowling League.
 Bob became a cartographer for the US Geological Survey and lives in Newark, CA.

 Bruce was in Boys’ League all through high school, and was their Rep one year and the President his senior year.
 He was in Key Club, Lettermen’s Club, Student Council, Pine Murmurs, Wrestling, Football, Elks All-Star Team, a Kids Day Official, Boys State, and a member of the Growlers.
 Bruce was a textbook representative and a commercial boat owner.
 He lived in Salem and has passed away.

-Nik has passed away since the 60th reunion in 2019.
+I don’t have a graduation picture of Nik, but if you search for his name using the magnifying glass, you will find every page where he is mentioned.
 I was told by one of his classmate friends that he was a wonderful person and amazing with cars.
 He was able to fabricate the metal trim for one car he was restoring.
 He was always there to help out a friend.
-Sadly, he was killed in a tragic accident where he was following his friend in a truck.
-He pulled off to the side of the road and a large truck piled into his vehicle, killing him instantly.

 KATHY FAHEY (THOMAS)

 Kathy was in Girls’ League all through high school.
 She was also in IRL, GAA, Quill and Scroll, Thespians, and Bear Tracks all through high school.
 She was the Ad Manager for Pine Murmurs, attended the All Coast Press Clinic, and performed in the Student Body Play her junior and senior years.
 Kathy had polio in the early 50’s and was in an iron lung.
 Luckily, she survived this experience and went on to live her life.
 She was last living in Pahrump, NV.